 Story home prices are not only among the most expensive in Wyoming, but Story real estate also consistently ranks among the most expensive in America.

-Story is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Story is a town of managers, construction workers and builders, and professionals.
-There are especially a lot of people living in Story who work in management occupations (25.28%), teaching (11.76%), and office and administrative support (9.70%).
+Story is a decidedly white-collar town, with fully 88.50% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Story is a town of managers, professionals, and service providers.
+There are especially a lot of people living in Story who work in management occupations (33.07%), teaching (13.39%), and office and administrative support (10.39%).

 Story is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Story’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Story is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Story does not have a public transit system used by locals to get to and from work.

-The per capita income in Story in 2022 was $51,065, which is wealthy relative to Wyoming and the nation.
-This equates to an annual income of $204,260 for a family of four.
+The per capita income in Story in 2022 was $44,668, which is wealthy relative to Wyoming, and upper middle income relative to the rest of the US.
+This equates to an annual income of $178,672 for a family of four.

 The people who call Story home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Story residents report their race to be White.
-Important ancestries of people in Story include German, Northern European, Welsh, English, and Norwegian.
+Important ancestries of people in Story include German, Irish, Welsh, Northern European, and Norwegian.

 The most common language spoken in Story is English.
 Other important languages spoken here include Italian and German/Yiddish.